obsproject/obs-studio/docs/sphinx/reference-services.rst

             the data manually (typically best to use strlist_split to generate this)

+.. member:: const char **(*get_supported_audio_codecs)(void *data)

+   (Optional)

+   :return: A string pointer array of the supported audio codecs, should
+            be stored by the plugin so the caller does not need to free the data manually (typically best to use strlist_split to generate this)

 .. member:: const char *(*obs_service_info.get_protocol)(void *data)

    :return: The protocol used by the service